NoobProMax69/Secure_Box_System/README.md

 # Secure_Box_System

-  I chose to make a “Secure box” system made of 3 sensors: an RFID module, an IR receiver and a flame sensor.
+  A “Secure box” system made of 3 sensors: an RFID module, an IR receiver and a flame sensor.

   This system is supposed to emulate a secure box that can be accessed by the user in